subhash011/compilers-sem6/INSTRUCTIONS.md

 - The final output is in the root directory of the project.
 ```
-1. Use './tc -h' for help on how to run the binary.
+1. Use './tc --help' for help on how to run the binary.
-2. To print the AST use './tc -a filename'
+2. To print the AST use './tc --ast filename'
-3. To pretty print the source code use './tc -p filename'
+3. To pretty print the source code use './tc --fmt filename'
-4. To pretty print the source code along with syntax highlighting, use './tc -pc filename'
+4. To pretty print the source code along with syntax highlighting, use './tc --pp filename'
 ```
 Note: The binary file 'tc' needs atleast one valid flag to run.